jamesdhope/flytekit-simple-example/README.md

 # Flyte Hello World Example

-This repository contains a simple Flyte workflow that says hello to a given name.
+This repository contains two Flyte workflows:
+1. A simple hello world example
+2. A model deployment example using KServe

 ## 1. Run Locally with Flytekit Only